ebsrn0/pdi-spot/README.md

-# RePDH
+# PDI-Spot
-RePDH is a machine learning method using representation learning for predicting hot spots on protein-DNA interfaces.
+PDI-Spot is a machine learning method using representation learning for predicting hot spots on protein-DNA interfaces.

 Some dependencies are required as follows: